Historical places of Jakarta City

-National museum is located in the same area as National Monument, at Merdeka Square.
+The national museum is located in the same area as National Monument, at Merdeka Square.

 This museum was built in 1774 by the Dutch government.

-Houses a collection of over 160,000 objects consisted of artifacts, prehistoric collection, archaeology, Numismatic and heraldic, ceramic, ethnography, history and geography.
+Houses a collection of over 160,000 objects consisted of artifacts, prehistoric collection, archaeology, Numismatic and heraldic, ceramic, ethnography, history, and geography.

 3. Istiqlal mosque and Cathedral Church